 Needs Improvement

-- Similar to what the Lakers have done, but I think they need to get rid of the side panels.
+New York - Similar to what the Lakers have done, but I think they need to get rid of the side panels.
 Go back to the days of Ewing and simplify.

 Detroit - Again, they're trying to bring back the old look, but the new font just kills it.
 It makes me nauseous.
 Block letter it, people.